Open House Festival

 8 John Adam Street, WC2N 6EZ

 A very good example of Georgian/Adam architecture.
-Restoration 2012 of Great Room (James Barry paintings), Benjamin Franklin room.
-2019, restoration and installation of 1754-2018 mural in the Long Gallery.
+Restoration in 2012 of the Great Room (James Barry paintings), and Benjamin Franklin room.
+Restoration in 2019 and installation of 1754-2018 mural in the Long Gallery.

 Getting there